Syedts/Finding-Best-Classifier/README.md

-# Finding-Best-Classifier
+Finding-Best-Classifier

-Finding the Optimal Classifier to train the model with to achieve the highest prediction rate
+Finding the best Classifier to train the model with to achieve the highest prediction rate, Classifiers being used are SVM , Logestic Regression and Gaussian Naive Bayes

 Dataset